Marlins vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jorge Soler and the Miami Marlins square off against Randal Grichuk and the Colorado Rockies on Friday at 6:40 PM ET, in the first of a three-game series at LoanDepot park.
+The Miami Marlins and Bryan De La Cruz will hit the field against Randal Grichuk and the Colorado Rockies at LoanDepot park on Saturday, with the first pitch at 1:10 PM ET.

-Bookmakers list the Marlins as -225 moneyline favorites, while giving the underdog Rockies +185 moneyline odds to win.
-The over/under for the game has been set at 8.5 runs.
+The Rockies have been listed as +140 moneyline underdogs in this matchup against the Marlins (-165).
+The total for the game is set at 8.5 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.